Maxim-Mazurok/google-api-typings-generator/gapi.client.content/readme.md

 await gapi.client.content.productstatuses.list({ merchantId: "merchantId",  });

 /*
 Inserts a promotion for your Merchant Center account.
-If the promotion already exists, then it will update the promotion instead.
+If the promotion already exists, then it updates the promotion instead.
 */
 await gapi.client.content.promotions.create({ merchantId: "merchantId",  });